stgeorgeshurstville/bulletin/_docs/prayer.md

 - **Prayerfulness**.
 - **Our vision for 2024** - secure attachment to Jesus.
-- **Other prayer points can be found here: https://stgeorgeshurstville.org.au/prayer**
+- **Other prayer points can be found here**: https://stgeorgeshurstville.org.au/prayer

 ## Mission Related Prayer Points